chalmers-revere/opendlv.core/usecases/velodyne64/README.md

     $ docker-compose rm

 Note that the value of CID defined in .env can be manually overwritten by preceding the docker-compose command with CID=xxx, where xxx is the cid number.
-For instance, the following command makes odsupercomponent and proxy-velodyne run with cid 123 instead of 111:
+For instance, the following command makes all micro-services run with cid 123 instead of 111:

-    $ CID=123 docker-compose up
+    $ CID=123 docker-compose up --build

-This means that odcockpit and PcapReplay should also run with cid=123.
 Then CID=123 should also be used for docker-compose stop and docker-compose rm accordingly.